 3. Migraine Headache

 Frequent and intense migraine headaches are fairly common after a traumatic brain injury.
-They may last for a few weeks only or result in a permanent, recurring condition.
+They may only last a few weeks or result in a permanent, recurring condition.

 4. Dizziness or Other Sensory Issues

-Many times, someone who suffers a traumatic brain injury may experience vertigo, general dizziness, or difficulty with balance.
-These symptoms can occur immediately following the impact or they may appear several days or weeks later.
+Someone who suffers a traumatic brain injury may often experience vertigo, general dizziness, or difficulty with balance.
+These symptoms can occur immediately following the impact or appear several days or weeks later.
 This symptom also may be accompanied by other sensory issues like loss of taste or smell, ringing in the ears, or a bad taste in the mouth.

 Symptoms of this nature are generally associated with trauma to the base of the skull, which can cause damage to the cranial nerves.
 People suffering from this type of trauma may experience blurred vision, sensitivity to light, or noise sensitivity.
 Hand-eye coordination or other motor function may also be impaired.
 Depending on their severity, any of these symptoms may fade soon after the initial impact, while others may linger, even permanently.